 - How you will handle outstanding work with the client.

-When drafting a client contract, add what will happen in case you, or the client, breaches the terms of the contract.
-Firmly state the consequences, such as a monetary fine, or termination of the contract without any refunds.
+When drafting a client contract, add what will happen in case you, or the client, breach the terms of the contract.
+Firmly state the consequences, such as a monetary fine or termination of the contract without any refunds.